Teaching Scholarships & Grants

 Educational Administration is as important as teaching - somebody needs to carry out the daily tasks, outreach, student administration, program organizing, field trips and so on in order that a school or college runs smoothly.
 It can be a thankless task requiring professional skills and qualifications.
 Here are some scholarships and grants that might help you achieve your qualifications in educational administration.
 Most jobs require a master's degree in administration.

 Tau Kappa Epsilon is one of the country's largest fraternities.
 In order to apply for their available scholarships, you must already be a member and studying at a college or university.
 More than that though, you must be an active member and demonstrated leadership and prominence within your chapter of the fraternity.
 You will be expected to provide a transcript of recent grades and a photograph in support of your application.
 Many of their scholarships can apply to any degree, but some are specific to administration and education.
 Value of the award varies depending on a variety of factors.
-For the full list of scholarships and details on applications, visit their scholarship list here.
+For the full list of scholarships and details on applications, visit TKE's Grand Chapter Scholarships.

 Western Michigan University has several scholarships available for their students that can be applied against Education Administration and Education Leadership courses.
 Amongst them are Robert O. Brinkerhoff Endowed Scholarship for organizational learning (must be pursuing a Master's Degree in Organizational Learning and Performance) and the Van E. Cooley Memorial Scholarship for educational leadership (applications are accepted only from students of Department of Educational Leadership, Research and Technology).
-There are a number of other conditions for these scholarships, the full details may be found here.
+Review the full details for the Educational Leadership, Research and Technology scholarships.

 GPA: for the Robert O. Brinkerhoff Award, students must have a GPA of 3.0 or above.
 For the Van E. Cooley, the grade must be 3.5 or above.